awsdocs/amazon-connect-admin-guide/doc_source/play.md

 # Contact block: Play prompt<a name="play"></a>

+## Description<a name="play-description"></a>
++ This block can play an interruptible audio prompt, play a text\-to\-speech message, or send a chat response\.
++ Amazon Connect includes a set of pre\-recorded prompts for you to use\.
+However, you can record and upload your audio prompts\.
+For instructions, see [Create prompts](prompts.md)\.

 ## Contact flow types<a name="play-types"></a>

 You can use this block in the following [contact flow types](create-contact-flow.md#contact-flow-types):